-High - Documented Risk Assessment - STFC uses standard methods, either qualitative or quantitative, to undertake and document risk assessments for activities with significant risks
+High - Documented Risk Assessment - STFC uses standard methods, either qualitative or quantitative, to undertake and document risk assessments for activities with significant risks.

 HAZOP/HAZAN Assessments - Historically associated with the process industry Hazard and Operability (HAZOP), Hazard Identification (HAZID) and Hazard Analysis (HAZAN) should be applied to some major projects within STFC.
-These techniques provide a structured and systematic method of assessing current or planned processes or operations to identify and evaluate potential SHE hazards thereby informing design and operation.
+These techniques provide a structured and systematic method of assessing current or planned processes or operations to identify and evaluate potential SHE hazards, thereby informing design and operation.

 Those responsible for projects or experiments must ensure that before the start of any work the potential hazards are assessed and discussed with those involved, taking into account the necessary precautions and sources of advice.
-The risk assessment of significant risks should be documented and entered into 'SHE Enterprise', the central risk assessment database (http://hsweb4.dl.ac.uk/sheenterprise).
+The risk assessment of significant risks should be documented and entered into 'Evotix Assure', the central risk assessment database (https://staff.she.stfc.ac.uk/Pages/Staff/Welcome-to-SHE-Assure.aspx).